SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Experiments

-We find that even the most advanced LLMs exhibit significant hallucination rates in our custom long-form datasets (including {7,407} claims), with 28\% for DeepSeek-V3.1 and 27\% for Gemini-2.5-Flash, on average.
-As shown in Table~\ref{table:longform_results}, SeSE effectively identifies hallucinations in long-form generation with superior AUROC and AURAC scores compared to all baselines, including higher-cost methods such as SC-Prompt.
-For Gemini-2.5-Flash, SeSE delivers average improvements of {4.69\%} in AUROC and {2.07\%} in AURAC over the second-best DSE.
-We also observe that SeSE outperforms a range of graph centrality metrics, demonstrating its superior ability to identify central nodes within the claim-response graph.
-Additionally, verbalized confidence performs poorly, suggesting contemporary LLMs remain overconfident even when they should be uncertain about the factuality of their responses.
+\paragraph{Long-form Results} We find that even the most advanced LLMs exhibit significant hallucination rates in our custom long-form datasets (including {7,407} claims), with 28\% for DeepSeek-V3.1 and 25\% for Gemini-3-Flash, on average.
+As shown in Table~\ref{table:longform_results}, SeSE effectively identifies hallucinations in long-form generation with superior AUROC and AURAC scores compared to all baselines, including higher-cost methods such as SC.
+For DeepSeek-V3.1, SeSE delivers average improvements of {5.21\%} in AUROC and {1.57\%} in AURAC over the second-best DSE.
+Additionally, verbalized uncertainty performs poorly, suggesting contemporary LLMs remain overconfident even when they should be uncertain about the factuality of their responses.
 Therefore, reliable uncertainty estimators are crucial for building user trust in LLMs and mitigating deployment risks in high-stakes scenarios.
+For further results, refer to Appendix~\ref{appendix:Additional Experimental Details}.